mjbots/moteus/docs/reference.md

 These have the same semantics as the position mode PID controller, and affect the current control loop.

+## `servo.voltage_mode_control` ##

+When set to non-zero, the current control loop is not closed, and all current commands in amperes are instead treated as voltage mode commands in volts related by the calibrated phase resistance.
+For high winding resistance motors, the default current sense resistors are too small for accurate current sensing, resulting in significant cogging torque and current sense noise.
+If replacing the current sense resistors is not an option, this flag can be used to achieve smooth control.
+The downside is that the actual torque will no longer follow the applied torque accurately at speed, or in the face of external disturbances.

+When set, the `servo.pid_dq` configuration values no longer affect anything.

 ## `servo.max_position_slip` ##

 When finite, this enforces a limit on the difference between the